music

 $ ls -A

-list with hints
+list with indicators

 Type ls with the -F option to have special indicators for special files.